nilsinojiya1/OOPWithCPP/README.md

 14.Write a cpp program for static member functions.

-15. Write a cpp program for passing object and returning object.
+15.Write a cpp program for passing object and returning object.

 16.Write a cpp program for friend functions.